imanghafoori1/laravel-smart-facades/README.md

 ### Laravel Widgetize

- :gem: A minimal yet powerful package to give a better structure and caching opportunity for your laravel apps.
+ :gem: A minimal yet powerful package to give a better structure and caching opportunity for your Laravel apps.

 - https://github.com/imanghafoori1/laravel-widgetize